cschanhniem/hocthayminhtue/src/README-concept-map.md

 The interactive concept map is a D3.js-based force-directed graph visualization that shows relationships between Buddhist concepts.
 Users can:

+- Click directly on nodes to navigate to their respective content pages
+- Hold Shift while clicking to view relationships without navigating away
 - Filter concepts by category
 - Zoom and pan the visualization
-- Click on nodes to see details and relationships
 - Toggle labels and connection lines
 - Reset the view